 Few of us look forward to getting older.
-For most people, the word “aging” suggests growing steadily more frail, bent, and creaky and eventually moving into an assisted living facility and playing bridge all day.
+For many people, words like “aging” and “senior citizen” suggest growing steadily more frail, bent, and creaky and eventually moving into an assisted living facility to play bridge all day.

-If you dread turning the big 5-0, here are some bargains that will help you see the bright side of hitting that benchmark birthday.
-And if you’ve already passed that milestone, check out this list to make sure you’re getting all the goodies you’re entitled to.
+If you dread turning the big five-oh, these bargains can help you see the bright side of hitting that benchmark birthday.
+And if you’ve already passed that milestone, make sure you’re getting all the goodies you’re entitled to.

 Axos Golden Checking